Documents Needed for a Business Valuation

 - What are the Exiting Party or Client goals?

-- What deal structure is Exiting Party or Client open too (if applicable)?
+- What deal structure is the Exiting Party or Client open to (if applicable)?

 - Will there be sufficient management continuity?

-- 3-years historical financial statements (Better if a review from your CPA, but a compilation beats no financials from a CPA)
+- 4-year historical financial statements (Better if a review from your CPA, but a compilation beats no financials from a CPA)

 - Current YTD interim financial statements with comparative prior year interim period